spinnaker/spinnaker.github.io/guides/user/plugin-users/index.md

 1. **id**: unique name
 2. **url**: either an absolute or relative URL to the `plugins.json` file

-### Add the Plugin Repository
+# Configure Spinnaker for the Plugin Repository

-Use `hal` to add the repository file:
+Run `hal plugins repository add REPOSITORY [parameters]` to add the repository file to Spinnaker's configuration:

 ```
 hal plugins repository add spinnaker-plugin-examples \
     --url=https://github.com/spinnaker-plugin-examples/examplePluginRepository/blob/master/repositories.json
 ```

-See the Halyard [commands](/reference/halyard/commands/) reference for a complete list of parameters.
+See the command [reference](/reference/halyard/commands/#hal-plugins-repository) for a complete list of parameters.

+# Deploy Spinnaker

+Use `hal deploy apply` to redeploy Spinnaker with the updated configuration.

+# Additional Plugin Repository Commands

-### List Configured Plugin Repositories
+## List Configured Plugin Repositories

 View configured repositories: